johnpeart/johnpeart.github.io/src/posts/blogpost/2016-11-02-twenty-first-century-nhs-fax-and-paper-records.md

 In between booking an appointment and physically seeing a GP, I came to a realisation: GP surgeries have catchment areas.
 I didn't know if I was in the catchment for this surgery; if I wasn't, I'd have to start over again.

 So back to NHS Choices I went.
 As it turns out, the NHS Choices website shows you surgeries near you, but it doesn't *just* show surgeries near you that you're able to register for.
 Instead, **it shows everything**.
-As a potential patient, that's not useful.
-It's a good job this surgery let me register anyway.
+As a potential patient, that’s not useful.
+It’s a good job this surgery let me register anyway.

 ## As a patient moving GP surgery, I need my data to be accessible to my new GP, so that I can continue with existing diagnosis and treatment plans

-It's fairly standard practice to need your medical history transferred when you change surgeries.
-Whilst that's an undeniable fact, the process of moving that data between surgeries doesn't seem to know how to cope with it.
+It’s fairly standard practice to need your medical history transferred when you change surgeries.
+Whilst that’s an undeniable fact, the process of moving that data between surgeries doesn't seem to know how to cope with it.

 You normally have to register to get your file transferred.
 In this case, I hadn't been able to do that until the day of my first appointment, so I needed an alternative.